eclipse-tractusx/bpdm/docs/architecture/03_Context_And_Scope.md

 **Curation & Enrichment Services**
 * To offer the BPDM and Golden Record Services, Catena-X uses services from external third party service providers.
 These can either be operated by the operator itself or external companies that have a contract with the operator.
+* The API documentation calls this role a refinement service provider, or golden record processing service provider; see the [Refinement Service Provider Guide](../api/refinement-service-guide.md).

 ## Technical Context